Learn about many of the available medications in our database.

 Pregnancy: Prednisolone sodium phosphate passes through the placenta during pregnancy and may affect the unborn baby.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking prednisolone sodium phosphate, it may affect your baby.
+If you are breast-feeding and are taking prednisolone sodium phosphate, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: Since prednisolone can slow the growth and development of infants and children, it should not be taken for prolonged periods of time if at all possible.
 Growth and development will be closely monitored by your child’s doctor.